Isadora Duncan: Death

 On September 14, 1927, in Nice, France, Duncan was a passenger in an Amilcar CGSS automobile owned by Benoît Falchetto, a French-Italian mechanic.
-She wore a long, flowing, hand-painted silk scarf, created by the Russian-born artist Roman Chatov, a gift from her friend Mary Desti, the mother of American filmmaker Preston Sturges.
-Desti, who saw Duncan off, had asked her to wear a cape in the open-air vehicle because of the cold weather, but she would agree to wear only the scarf.
+She wore a long, flowing, hand-painted red silk shawl, created by the Russian-born artist Roman Chatov, a gift from her friend Mary Desti, the mother of American filmmaker Preston Sturges.
+Desti, who saw Duncan off, had asked her to wear a cape in the open-air vehicle because of the cold weather, but she would agree to wear only the shawl.
 As they departed, she reportedly said to Desti and some companions, "Adieu, mes amis.
 Je vais à la gloire! " ("Farewell, my friends.
 I go to glory!"); but according to the American novelist Glenway Wescott, Desti later told him that Duncan's actual parting words were, "Je vais à l'amour" ("I am off to love").
 Desti considered this embarrassing, as it suggested that she and Falchetto were going to her hotel for a tryst.

-Her silk scarf, draped around her neck, became entangled in the wheel well around the open-spoked wheels and rear axle, pulling her from the open car and breaking her neck.
-Desti said she called out to warn Duncan about the scarf almost immediately after the car left.
+Her silk shawl, draped around her neck, became entangled in the wheel well around the open-spoked wheels and rear axle, pulling her from the open car and breaking her neck.
+Desti said she called out to warn Duncan about the shawl almost immediately after the car left.
 Desti took Duncan to the hospital, where she was pronounced dead.

-As The New York Times noted in its obituary, Duncan "met a tragic death at Nice on the Riviera".
-"According to dispatches from Nice, Duncan was hurled in an extraordinary manner from an open automobile in which she was riding and instantly killed by the force of her fall to the stone pavement."
-Other sources noted that she was almost decapitated by the sudden tightening of the scarf around her neck.
+As The New York Times noted in its obituary, Duncan "met a tragic death at Nice on the French Riviera".
+"According to dispatches from Nice, Duncan was hurled in an extraordinary manner from an open automobile in which she was riding and instantly killed by the force of her fall onto the stone pavement."
+Other sources noted that she was almost decapitated by the sudden tightening of the shawl around her neck.
 The accident gave rise to Gertrude Stein's remark that "affectations can be dangerous".
 At the time of her death, Duncan was a Soviet citizen.
 Her will was the first of a Soviet citizen to undergo probate in the U.S.

 Duncan was cremated, and her ashes were placed next to those of her children in the columbarium at Père Lachaise Cemetery in Paris.
 On the headstone of her grave is inscribed École du Ballet de l'Opéra de Paris ("Ballet School of the Opera of Paris").